-As previously noted, if you are in control of your work schedule or even can access a plan that best fits your needs, likely, your productivity will increase, the risk of you missing a day at work will decrease, you will experience less stress in the workplace and your overall health status may improve.(Source)
+If you are in control of your work schedule your productivity will increase.
+The risk of you missing a day at work will decrease and you will experience less stress in the workplace.
+Your overall health status will improve.(Source)

-Also, you are more likely to feel supportive and loyal to your employer in helping them to achieve business outcomes, and you will not be inclined to leave your current job in pursuit of a new one.
+You are more likely to feel supportive and loyal to your employer in helping them to achieve business outcomes.
+You will not be inclined to leave your current job in pursuit of a new one.